jatin2507/docdelta/docs/EXAMPLES.md

-# DocDelta Usage Examples
+# ScribeVerse Usage Examples

-This document provides practical examples for using DocDelta in various scenarios.
+This document provides practical examples for using ScribeVerse in various scenarios.

 ## Table of Contents